sreksten/common-utils-messagehandler/README.md

 - `loadPropertiesFromFile(...)`
 - `loadPropertiesFromResource(...)`

+From the example, it is clear that the key part of the property is actually a Regex.

 ## Advanced OTel-like model in this package

 The package includes an OTel-like model (`LogRecord`, `Span`, `SpanContext`, `Resource`, `InstrumentationScope`, etc.)